arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-ap/content.md

 -   A smart phone

 ## Access Point Configuration
-The Portenta H7 features a  [Murata 1DX](https://wireless.murata.com/type-1dx.html), which is  a high performance chipset which supports  WiFi 802.11b/g/n + Bluetooth 5.1 BR/EDR/LE up to 65Mbps PHY data rate on WiFi and 3Mbps PHY data rate on Bluetooth.
+The Portenta H7 features a  [Murata 1DX](https://wireless.murata.com/type-1dx.html), which is  a high performance chipset which supports  Wi-Fi 802.11b/g/n + Bluetooth® 5.1 BR/EDR/LE up to 65Mbps PHY data rate on Wi-Fi and 3Mbps PHY data rate on Bluetooth®.
 This module helps to configure the Portenta into three different modes of operation -  an Access Point,  a Station, or both.
 In this tutorial we will only focus on the access point configuration.

 When the  board is configured to operate as an access point, it can create its own wireless LAN ( WLAN ) network.
-In this mode, the board transmits and receives signals at 2.4 GHz allowing other electronic devices with WiFi capabilities using the same bandwidth to connect to the board.
+In this mode, the board transmits and receives signals at 2.4 GHz allowing other electronic devices with Wi-Fi capabilities using the same bandwidth to connect to the board.

 With the access point set up you create a client server architecture where the board provides a web server communicating with the client devices over HTTP.
 The connected devices can then make HTTP GET requests to the server to retrieve web pages served by the web server on the board.
 This makes the Portenta H7 an ideal board for developing IoT solutions where external client devices can send and receive information while more complex processing tasks take place on the server.